EtherealSentinel/Sentinel-HIDS-Project/USAGE.md

 ## 📝 Notes

-- Modified events are filtered to avoid duplicate logging within a short period.
+- Modified events are filtered to avoid duplicate logging within a short period (to avoid redundancy).
 - SHA-256 hashes are calculated for files to detect real content changes.
-- The system is lightweight and intended for educational and research purposes.
+- The system is lightweight and primarily intended for educational and research purposes.

 ---

 ## 📈 Roadmap

 - [x] Hash-based modification detection
-- [x] Webhook or email alert integration
+- [x] Webhook integration for real-time alerts
 - [x] Multi-directory monitoring
-- [ ] GUI development
+- [ ] GUI development (optional future update)

 ---